Hmrinal/Smart-Footgears/README.md

 ### Hardware Information:

 - Different Types of Sensors,
-- Temperature Sensors, heat Sensors, etc are used
+- Temperature Sensors, Heat Sensors, etc are used
 - Other than that switches,
 - Controlling board,
 - Connectors,